 In connection with our acquisition of Zone Labs in March 2004, we assumed all of the outstanding Zone Labs stock options under the Zone Labs 1998 Stock Option Plan, which were converted into options to purchase approximately 2.8 million of our ordinary shares.
-As of December 31, 2008, 2,389,535 ordinary shares had been issued under the Zone Labs 1998 Stock Option Plan, and options to purchase 72,408 ordinary shares were outstanding on that date.
-The stock options generally have terms of between five and ten years and generally vest over a four-year period.
-The option exercise prices range between \$1.66 and \$6.08 per share.
+As of December 31, 2009, 2,411,673 ordinary shares had been issued under the Zone Labs 1998 Stock Option Plan, and options to purchase 50,270 ordinary shares were outstanding on that date.
+The stock options generally have terms of between five and ten years and all the outstanding options are immediately exercisable.
+The option exercise prices range between \$2.99 and \$6.08 per share.
 No further stock options can be granted under the Zone Labs 1998 Stock Option Plan.